iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   return <ControlledTree eventsHandler={eventsHandler} {...otherProps} />;
   ```

-* Made the props `width` and `height` required.
+* `width` and `height` properties are now required.
 Previously they were optional and forced us to use non-optimal approach when not provided.
 Now it's up to the consumer to tell the size of the component.
 Typical migration:

   **Before:**